Skip to main content

 Reports and consultations received through these points of contact are accepted anonymously and remain strictly confidential.
 If, as a result of investigation, there is a clear violation of respect for human rights, the Group takes appropriate action against the perpetrator, and protects the victim and whistleblower so that they are not treated prejudicially for having made a report.

 In this way, by setting up multiple points of contact for consultation, the Group has created an environment where it is easy to seek advice, and is working for the early detection and resolution of any problems and taking measures to prevent reoccurrence.
-The points of contact for consultation report semi-annually to the Risk Management Committee and report on legal violations and fraud to the Risk Management Committee as well as the Audit & Supervisory Committee, and management reviews the operational status of the points of contact.

 Going forward, we plan to strengthen the system to improve the effectiveness of the points of contact for consultation.